chaoss/community/community-resources/templates/metric-template.md

     * 2 images
     * An image and text
     * An image and heading \
 This is to solve the wrapping issue in the release PDF \

-E.g., -
+EX:
     ```
     # Some heading